indra-fp/Demographic-Data-Analyzer/README.md

 - What country has the highest percentage of people that earn >50K and what is that percentage?
 - Identify the most popular occupation for those who earn >50K in India.

-The dataset are saved in adult.data.csv, and the answer with the question are in demographic_data_analyzer.py
+The dataset are saved in `adult.data.csv`, and the answer with the question are in `demographic_data_analyzer.py`

 I'll try to explain all the codes on demographic_data_analyzer.py